What Is a Stakeholder?

 Internal Stakeholders

-These are the folks “inside the building” who directly participate in the company’s operations:
+These stakeholders are directly involved in the company’s operations:

 - Managers